-Courses in this column match UH/Manoa core requirements.
-Articulation is pending.
+Courses in this column match UH Manoa core reauirements.

 HCC CORE COURSES

 Courses in this column meet HCC AA core requirements but are not in the UH/Manoa core.
 Courses in this column may satisfy requirements in some baccalaureate (Bachelor's degree) programs.